 Other policy.
+Specify:

-Application for 1915(c) HCBS Waiver: Draft OR.005.05.01 - Jan 01, 2025 f.
+f.
 Open Enrollment of Providers.
 Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51:

 There is continuous, open enrollment of providers, including members of federally recognized tribes.
 A potential provider may apply for enrollment at any time.